Response to COVID-19

 Q. May I have a refund for the fees I paid to ohio notary services, lLC?

 A. Refunds are not permitted.
 The Secretary of State's website is clear on this matter.
-Please be certain that you register for the correct type of class (traditional notary commission vs online notary authorization) as well as the format (online vs in-person.)
+Please be certain that you register for the correct type of class (traditional notary commission vs online notary authorization.)

 Q. If I do not know my notary commission number, how can i find it?